Mjkim88/pytorch-torchtext-seq2seq/README.md

 ```bash
 $ bash download.sh
 ```
 This commands will download Europarl v7(for training) and News Commentary(for validation) datasets to `data/` folder.
-If you want to train and test other datasets, you don't need to run this command.
+If you want to use other datasets, you don't need to run this command.

 ### 3. Train the model
 ```bash